 Memorial Day Weekend Camping Trip

 This camping trip is a great opportunity to enjoy nature and to make new friends and to deepen connections with existing friends.
-Historically the majority of WES families participate in this much treasured event (with around 100 WES folks) and this year we are opening up the event to American Ethical Union members and friends!
+This year’s trip is for all Washington Ethical Society members and friends!

-Registration portion of the packet is the last 3 pages.
-Fill out the online registration form or print the registration, mail, or email to Melissa Sinclair, Director of Lifelong Learning, Washington Ethical Society, 7750 16th St. NW, Washington, DC 20012.
-Registration and payment due by May 1st.
+Registration portion of the packet is the last 4 pages.
+Fill out the online registration form or print the last four pages to hand in or mail to Washington Ethical Society, 7750 16th St. NW, Washington, DC 20012.
+Registration and payment due by May 18, 2018.

 AMENITIES/THINGS TO DO

 Campers may enjoying hiking around and exploring the campground.
 There is a network of gravel roads and paths – some may want to bring their bikes, but there are no paved trails at the campground.

 There is a small stream at the bottom of the hill, down from the campground, that flows into Opequon Creek, a fairly substantial body of water, which is fairly deep and fast flowing.
 Those with canoes or kayaks may want to bring them for boating on Opequon Creek.